Skip to main content

 JAVA

-Please email us for a new token and a config file for your mobile App.
+Please email us to request a new token and configuration file for your mobile App.

 Initializing with custom options